BF556/Other/Filament Spooler/README.txt

 To view a copy of this license, visit http://creativecommons.org/licenses/by-nc/4.0/ or send a letter to: Creative Commons, PO Box 1866, Mountain View, CA 94042, USA

 This filament spooler is designed for standard 1kg filament spools.
-200mm dia x 54mm hub.
+200mm dia x 68mm width x 54mm hub.
 It can be mounted to a board or the included base.

 There are two syles of hubs for the main spool.
 One is designed around a 54mm hub, and 68mm width.
 The Hub_U has end caps to fit any width, and different end caps could be designed for other hub diameters.